Skip to Content

 • What happens if a will is declared invalid?

-If the court finds that a will is invalid, the estate is distributed as if that will did not exist.
-If there was a prior valid will, the estate passes according to its terms.
-If there was no prior will, the estate is distributed under Ohio's intestacy statutes, which provide a default scheme based on family relationships.
-In some cases, only a portion of the will may be invalidated—for example, if undue influence affected only certain provisions—and the remainder of the will may still be given effect.
+If a will is declared invalid, the estate is distributed as if that will never existed.
+If there was a prior valid will, the estate passes under its terms.
+If there was no prior will, the estate passes under Ohio's intestacy statutes.
+In some cases only part of a will is invalidated, for example where undue influence affected only certain provisions, and the remainder may still be given effect.

 • What is an in terrorem clause, and does Ohio enforce them?